The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: Introduction

-The workhorse of the ensemble methods are the underlying simulation approaches.
-Two classical and state-of-the-art approaches under such framework are the \textit{Ensemble Kalman Filter} (EnKF) and the \textit{Particle Filter} (PF).
-Compared to the original Kalman filter, to more accurately approximate the filtering densities, EnKF utilizes an ensemble of particles for the estimate of statistical property of the system in the form of Gaussian distributions.
-As such, the target distribution is computed based on approximation from Gaussian densities.
-Such approach demonstrates limitations since it's very likely that the target density may be non-Gaussian with multi-modals.
-Hence, it is applicable effectively only for linear dynamics but cannot track accurately the highly non-linear ones.
-The PF approach, also known as the Sequential Monte Carlo method does not rely on any Gaussian/distributional assumption; instead, it relies on an ensemble of particles to approximate the filtering densities.
-This way, all information regarding the filtering densities is stored in the particle ensemble.
-Hence, the quality of the particle ensembles will determine the accuracy of density approximation, i.e. whether the particles are near the mode of the target density or if they can overall capture the configuration of the target density.It is observed that though PF demonstrates good performance in presence of nonlinearity, the performance deteriorates as dimension increases due to curse of dimension.
-In the high dimension regime, a tremendous amount of particles are needed for a satisfactory approximation of the distribution which significantly limits the applicability of this approach.
+The PF approach, also known as the sequential Monte Carlo method, does not rely on Gaussian or other parametric distributional assumptions.
+Instead, it uses an ensemble of weighted particles to approximate the filtering densities.
+In this representation, all information about the filtering densities is encoded in the particle ensemble.
+Therefore, the quality of the particle approximation determines the accuracy of the density approximation; in particular, it is important whether the particles concentrate near the modes of the target density and whether they adequately capture its overall configuration.
+Although PFs often perform well in nonlinear settings, their performance typically deteriorates as the dimension increases due to the curse of dimensionality.
+In high-dimensional regimes, a very large number of particles is required to obtain a satisfactory approximation of the target distribution, which substantially limits the practical applicability of this approach.